Kvieta1990/ornl-pd/doc/total_scattering/data_reduction/mts_doc.md

 - `FinalDIFC`

     After the total scattering data processing, the data would be in $Q$-space.
 To obtain the Bragg diffraction data in TOF-space which can be imported into Rietveld programs for data analysis, we have to convert the $Q$-space data with some arbitrary values of DIFC for each bank of data.
 Here we can give the list of the DIFC values to be used for such a purpose and the aim is to keep consistent whatever conventional values that other data reduction programs were using.

+- `ContainerPeaks`

+    With this flag, one can specify a list of peaks (in `d`-space) for the container in case there are Bragg peaks in the container signal that needs to be stripped off.
+The list should be given in a string and different peak positions should be separated with `comma`.